What is infertility?

 - Ovulation evaluation.
 You can check to see if you are ovulating by keeping a basal body temperature chart.
 This is your morning body temperature.
 Other ovulation prediction methods use urine samples.

 - Hormone testing.
 Hormone testing may be recommended.
 Certain hormones increase and decrease at various times in the monthly cycle.

 - Ultrasound.
 Ultrasound can show the follicles, which are the sacs that contain the developing eggs.
 It can also show the thickness of the uterine tissues.
-Your doctor can also check for problems such as ovarian cysts or fibroids.
+Your healthcare provider can also check for problems such as ovarian cysts or fibroids.

 - Semen analysis.
 A semen sample is taken and tested in the lab.
-The doctor can:
+The healthcare provider can: